batteryshark/pdx/docs/PDXReg.md

 - We also ignore wow6432node translation - all keys are referenced as they would be on their native architecture.

-- In addition, any keys that specify a particular SID (such as keys that were created for a specific user) are anonymized for portability.
-This may become a configurable option in the future.
+- In addition, any keys that specify a particular SID (such as keys that were created for a specific user) are anonymized for portability by default.

 ```
 [Example]